-- All District-wide design guidelines for Development Controls apply to Ross Avenue. - Setbacks should not exceed 30 ft, and should consider the appropriate distance needed to accommodate desired pedestrian and ground floor uses. - Recommended maximum of 55 dBA at boundary line for continuous noise, 65 dBA for impact noise; or not above existing ambient volumes. - Blank façades of horizontal lengths more than 30 ft and vertical heights more than 5 ft are strongly discouraged. - Visible vehicle turnarounds are strongly discouraged.
+- All District-wide design guidelines for Development Controls apply to Ross Avenue. - Setbacks should not exceed 30 ft, and should consider the appropriate distance needed to accommodate desired pedestrian and ground floor uses. - The Plan recommends a maximum of 55 dBA at Boundary line for continuous noise, 65 dBA for impact noise, or building noise not above existing ambient volumes. - Blank façades of horizontal lengths more than 30 ft and vertical heights more than 5 ft are strongly discouraged. - Visible vehicle turnarounds are strongly discouraged.

-Top Undesireable street elements
+Top Undesirable street elements

-• All District-wide design guidelines for Public Art apply to Ross Avenue.
+All District-wide design guidelines for Public Art apply to Ross Avenue.